terminaldweller/mutator/README.md

 Also a note regarding building the LLVM libraries.
 It is safer to build the libraries with clang++ if youre going to later use those libraries with clang++(you can get the distro version of clang from your distro's repo).
 The same applies to g++.<br/>
 The master branch is the dev version.
 Release versions will be forked.<br/>
 Doxygen comments will be added later on.<br/>
+The XML Misra-C report will be using [TinyXML-2](https://github.com/leethomason/tinyxml2).
+It is lighweight and fast and the license suits the mutator project.<br/>